About USC Gould

 The student-run organizations at USC Gould reflect the diversity, altruism and leadership of our student body while offering numerous opportunities for extracurricular learning, networking, community service and socializing.

-All students are members of the Student Bar Association, which ensures your voice is heard by the school's administration and helps new enrollees adjust to the law school experience.
+All students enrolled in the JD, LLM and other graduate law programs are members of the Student Bar Association, which ensures your voice is heard by the school's administration and helps new enrollees adjust to the law school experience.
 Students also are encouraged to form new organizations or plan social or academic events at the school.

 American Constitution Society (ACS)